Bonsaya/arangodb-timetravel/README.md

 > *Please keep in mind that ArangoDB Timetravel only works inside Foxx currently(but it should be easily ported to arangojs).

+### Documentation

+The in-depth and beautiful documentation of this framework that is much better than this readme can be found here: <a href="https://developers.bonsaya.com" target="_blank">Documentation</a>.

 ### Example

 ##### Airplane Maintenance